Mayak

+The site has had many radiation accidents and radioactive contamination.
+In 1949–1951, 76 million m3 of toxic chemicals and 3.2 million curies 750 km2 of radioactive waste were released into the Techa river.
+In 1957, the Kyshtym disaster occurred at Mayak, releasing 20 million curies in a radioactive cloud across the eastern Urals.
+It was the worst nuclear accident in history until the Chernobyl disaster, and is still the third most severe.
+Mayak is also widely suspected to be the source of the ~200 TBq (~5400 curies) airborne radioactivity increase in Europe in autumn 2017.
+Between the first two accidents, 38,000 people were evacuated.
+Many other communities remained exposed, suffering long-term effects of radiation poisoning.

 Location

 The nuclear complex is 150 km south of Ekaterinburg, between the towns of Kasli and Tatysh, and 100 km northwest of Chelyabinsk.
 The closest city, Ozyorsk, is the central administrative territorial district.
 As part of the Russian (formerly Soviet) nuclear weapons program, Mayak was formerly known as Chelyabinsk-40 and later as Chelyabinsk-65, referring to the postal codes of the site.

 Design and structure

 Mayak's nuclear facility plant covers about 90 km2.
 The site borders Ozyorsk, in which a majority of the staff of Mayak live.
 Mayak itself was not shown on Soviet public maps.
 The location of the site together with the plant city was chosen to minimise the effects that harmful emissions could potentially have on populated areas.
 Mayak is surrounded by a ~250 km2 exclusion zone.
 Nearby is the site of the South Urals nuclear power plant.